noah-ing/universal-search-hub/frontend/README.md

 1. Environment variables are properly set
 2. API routes are functioning
-3. Vector search is working as expected
+3. Vector search works for all supported dimensions
 4. WASM modules are loading correctly

 ## Development